The Best Restaurant-Style Salsa

 Don’t be a snoob—reach for the distilled white vinegar.
 The generic stuff.
 The industrial stuff.
 The stuff that comes in a giant jug for miscellaneous use in the kitchen and laundry room.

 And don’t bother with lime juice either.
-We’ve tried it.
-It will be good, but it won’t be the addictive knockout it is with distilled white vinegar.
+I know the picture of the ingredients shows lime. (:facepalm:) That’s proof that we’ve tried it.
+It will be fine, but it won’t be the addictive knockout it is with distilled white vinegar.
+Inspired by the words of Lizzo—the juice ain’t worth the squeeze.
 Save your money and trust us!

 Some of our other basic, “public service announcement,” go-to recipes: